MrBrunotte/worldofshape/README.md

 The appliction uses Django 3 to encourage rapid development, by following a MTV (model-template-view) architecture pattern.
 I have used the [**separation of concerns**](https://livebook.manning.com/book/code-like-a-pro/chapter-2/) in the application to utilize the Django Framework effectively.

-Alongside the Django framework, I have used sqlite in the project's development phase for local testing.
-Sqlite is a selfcontained highly reliable SQL database engine that features all the normal relational database management.
+Alongside the Django framework, I have used SQlite in the project's development phase for local testing.
+SQlite is a selfcontained highly reliable SQL database engine that features all the normal relational database management.
 When the project was ready for deployment I switched to Postgres (PostGreSQL) to ensure that any data entered was visible in my deployed Heroku application.
-Postgres is open source and boosts a fully technical and easy to use Object relational database management system.
+PostGreSQL is open source and boosts a fully technical and easy to use Object relational database management system.

-The admin user of World of Shape has full access to the Admin dashboard where the admin can **create, read, update and delete** the training programs or mealplans.
+The admin user of World of Shape has full access to the Admin dashboard where the admin can **create, read, update and delete** the Training programs, Mealplans, User settings and Checkout orders.
 The Admin dashboard is custom made for the World of Shape website.
 From the Django dashboard the admin can do the CRUD operations in all 6 applocations.

-The 6 applications are:
+The 7 applications are:
+* **Worldofshape**
-* Authentication & authorization
+* Cart
-* Blog _(not implemented yet, but is fully functional)_
 * Checkout
+* Home
-* Meal
+* Meals
 * Products
 * Users

 The project uses Git and GitHub for version controll and is deployed via Heroku.

-All secret variables are stored in an *env.py* filte that is then ignored by the version control with the gitignore file.
+All secret variables are stored in an *env.py* file that is then ignored by the version control with the .gitignore file.
 This is done to ensure that the project integrity is held at a high security standard.

 The application uses Stripe as payment method and when testing the payment functionality please make sure to use the [**Stripe test card numbers**](https://stripe.com/docs/testing#cards).
-Throughout the development phase of this project I have used:
+Throughout the development phase of this project I have used, and they can be used to test the production version as well:
 * Card number: **4242 4242 4242 4242**
 * CVV: **Any 3 digit number**
 * Card Date: **Any future date**

-Please feel free to register a user to fully test the [World of Shape website](ADD HEROKU ADRESS HERE)
+Please feel free to [register](https://worldofshape.herokuapp.com/register/) a user to fully test the World of Shape website

+You can also [login](https://worldofshape.herokuapp.com/login/) as the testuser:
+ * Username: testuser
+ * Email: testuser@gmail.com
+ * Password: testworldofshape

 [Back to: _"Table of Contents"_](#table-of-contents)

 ## **UX - User Experience**

 The typical user is a man or a woman of all ages that want to get in shape but have struggled in the past.
 World of Shape helps these users to attain this goal by giving them the tools to effectivly reach the goal set by the user.
 World of Shape helps the user by supplying the necessary tools to best loose weight and get in shape.
-These tools consists of training programs, mealplans and access to World of Shapes personal trainer on the web.
+These tools consists of training programs, mealplans and access to World of Shapes personal trainers on the web.

 ### **User Stories:**

 _**Generic** (Guest/Public) User:_

 * As a **Generic** User I can browse the site and access all necessary information I need before making a purchase.
-* As a **Generic** User I can search the site by typing keywords that describe my search qriteria.
 * As a **Generic** User I can register a profile and add a profile picture.
 * As a **Generic** User I can contact World of Shape by sending them a message from the website contact form.
 * As a **Generic** User I can view the site on any device I may have, (mobile/tablet/desktop).